 When you have obtained permanent residence, you can apply for Canadian citizenship after five years if you have lived in Canada with permanent residence status for at least 1,095 days in the five years before citizenship application.

-What are the benefits of the Federal Skilled Trades Program?
+Benefits of the Federal Skilled Trades Program

 Applicants in the Federal Skilled Trades class benefit from being judged with lower Comprehensive Ranking System (CRS) scores than skilled workers in other programs in the Express Entry system.